WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

 - chipmunk

   1. noun: a burrowing ground squirrel with cheek pouches and light and dark stripes running down the body, found in North America and northern Eurasia. 花栗鼠，在北美和欧亚大陆北部发现的一种地面穴居松鼠，脸部带有颊囊并且有沿着身体延伸的明暗条纹。

+- chop

+  1. verb: cut (something) into pieces with repeated sharp blows of an axe or knife.

+     _"they chopped up the pulpit for firewood"_

+  2. verb: abolish or reduce the size of (something) in a way regarded as ruthless.

+     _"their training courses are to be chopped"_

+  3. noun: a downward cutting blow or movement, typically with the hand.

+     _"an effective chop to the back of the neck"_

+  4. noun(INFORMAL·BRITISH): dismissal from employment.

+     _"hundreds more workers have been given the chop"_

+  5. noun: a thick slice of meat, especially pork or lamb, adjacent to and often including a rib.

+     _"he lived on liver or chops"_

+  6. noun(NORTH AMERICAN): crushed or ground grain used as animal feed.

+     _"the pile of chop was dropped into the calves' feeder"_

+  7. noun: the broken motion of water, typically due to the action of the wind against the tide.

+     _"we started our run into a two-foot chop"_

+  8. phrase: chop logic — argue in a tiresomely pedantic way; quibble.

+  9. noun(ARCHAIC): a trademark; a brand of goods.

+  10. phrase: not much chop — unsatisfactory.

+      _"that veranda's not much chop in bad weather"_

+  11. verb(WEST AFRICAN): eat.

+      _"come chop the soup I made for you"_

+  12. verb(WEST AFRICAN): acquire (money) quickly or easily, typically by dishonest means.

+      _"we're chopping money like we're just plucking it from a tree"_

+  13. noun(WET AFRICAN): a small dish that can conveniently be eaten with the fingers, typically served as an appetizer.

+      _"wedding guests have come to expect a good selection of mouthwatering small chops"_

 - chronic